Don't know where to start? The Victorian Popular Culture team at Adam Matthew pick some of their personal highlights from the collection.

 What was perhaps still more remarkable was that Doyle ultimately became convinced that Houdini’s remarkable feats of escapology and conjuring could only have been produced by psychic powers – something which Houdini unsurprisingly denied.

-This module contains a fantastic selection of visual material that explore the importance of travelling entertainments in the Victorian and Edwardian periods.
+This module contains a fantastic selection of visual material that explores the importance of travelling entertainments in the Victorian and Edwardian periods.
 Some of the material in this module seems distasteful to our modern sensibilities, but the fascination with freak shows and oddities is a crucial, if unattractive, part of the Victorian psyche.
 Far more sympathetic is the sheer beauty and grandeur of Victorian fairground art.
 The two documents I have selected here illustrate both of these elements.

 Orton and Spooner were British manufacturers of fairground architecture, based in Burton-on-Trent, Staffordshire.
 Victorian Popular Culture includes a large collection of photographs of their work, sourced from the National Fairground Archive at the University of Sheffield.
 This collection was donated by the family of David Braithwaite, who wrote the seminal history in this area, Fairground Architecture (1968) and intended to write a book on Orton and Spooner, sadly never completed.